Sisolak, Labor secretary talk workforce development in Las Vegas

 “We really have to be intentional about the investments we make to move forward,” Walsh said.
 “We’re looking at some of the ways that we invest in job training.
 I use the word invest because it is an investment in people. … Spending might be buying things.
 Investment, what we’re doing here in Build Back Better, is we’re investing in people.
 We’re investing in the American economy.”

 Stakeholders said the challenge in workforce development is in recruiting and training for different skilled work.
-Chris Vito, president of Nevada Adult Day Healthcare Centers, said that he’s noticed an inconsistency in training, and that he thinks training could keep employees in the same career paths.
+Chris Vito, president of Nevada Adult Day Healthcare Centers, said that he’s noticed an inconsistency in training and that he thinks training could keep employees on the same career paths.

 “The actual provision of knowledge and training actually reenergizes the employee and motivates them to carry the torch,” Vito said.